 We won’t focus too much on this point, as it should not influence your decision more than the other factors unless you really are on a budget.
 Both of these sets of pedals are high-end pieces of equipment, and so you should expect the prices to be quite high.
 Regardless, it is the most obvious difference that you will find when you check out these pedals.

-The Sprint pedals come in at around $800, while the Ultimate pedals will cost you around $1500.
+The Sprint pedals come in at around $800, while the Ultimate pedals will cost closer to $1500.
 This is quite a substantial difference, but there are many reasons for this nearly doubling in price going from the Sprint to the Ultimate.

 2. Their Internal Mechanisms